Danish Zehen's Death: Maulvi Bad-mouths Danish, Calls Him 'Drunkard'; Says He Was Living With GF!

 Danish Was Living With His Girlfriend!

-He went on saying, "He was uploading new videos daily.
+He went on to say, "He was uploading new videos daily.
 Someone was saying at he had 4.5 Lakh subscribers.
 But the reality was that he was staying with his girlfriend away from his parents."

 Did People Refuse To Bury Danish?